coreruleset/go-ftw/README.md

 ## Overriding tests

-Sometimes you have tests that work well for some platform combinations, e.g. Apache + modsecurity2, but fail for others, e.g. NGiNX + modsecurity3.
+Sometimes you have tests that work well for some platform combinations, e.g. Apache + ModSecurity 2, but fail for others, e.g. NGiNX + ModSecurity 3.
 Taking that into account, you can override test results using the `testoverride` config param.
 The test will be skipped, and the result forced as configured.

 Tests can be altered using four lists:
 - `input` allows you to override global parameters in tests.
 The following ones can be overridden: